Bill Glose: Writing career

 Glose has written extensively about his and other veterans' combat experiences.
 His Lit Hub essay, After Combat, Writing the Horrific Stories of War, details his process of writing fiction about veterans of the wars in Iraq and Afghanistan.
-In 2021, his fifth book of poetry, Postscript to War, was a finalist for the Library of Virginia Poetry Book Award.
+In 2021, his fifth book of poetry, Postscript to War, was a finalist for the Library of Virginia Award for Poetry.
 In 2022, St. Martin's Press published Glose's All the Ruined Men, a collection of linked short stories about veterans facing difficulties at home after years of war.
-The Millions named All the Ruined Men one of the most anticipated books of the second half of 2022.
+The Millions named All the Ruined Men one of the most anticipated books of the second half of 2022 and in 2023, All the Ruined Men, won the Library of Virginia Award for Fiction.